Friday’s analyst upgrades and downgrades

 Leon's Furniture Ltd. (LNF-T) is gaining momentum in top-line growth and cost efficiency, said CIBC World Markets analyst Matt Bank.

-Believing its been boosted by the "demise" of Sears Canada, Mr. Bank initiated coverage of the retailer with a "neutral" rating.
+Believing it's been boosted by the "demise" of Sears Canada, Mr. Bank initiated coverage of the retailer with a "neutral" rating.

 "Leon's is the Canadian leader in furniture and appliances, and has the top two share in mattresses.
 The brand is core to a wide demographic and refreshed messaging is improving relevance with young families," said Mr. Bank.
 "We view the online threat as manageable and Leon's as well positioned to battle upstarts.
 The post-recession recovery was slow but Leon's has returned to growth and is poised to improve its margins through operating leverage and centralizing distribution.
 We foresee outsized growth in 2018 driven by Sears share gains, partially offset by reinvestment in marketing, promos, and labour costs.
 We forecast 7-per-cent EBITDA growth this year, 10 per cent in 2018 and 6 per cent in 2019.